 Some people love food that requires greater space and cannot be squeezed to fit into the lunch box.
 Food items like sandwiches and certain salads fall in this category.
 There are two options available in this context; either pack your lunch in bigger and spacious containers or go for several containers.
 For example, in the case of sandwiches, you can pack the bread and the fillings separately.
-The bread is wrapped individually and the fillings packed in traditional Japanese style bento box.
+The bread is wrapped individually and the fillings are packed in a traditional Japanese style bento box.
 The sandwich is assembled while having your lunch.
 The other option is to carry the assembled sandwich for which there are several container options.
-For bulky salads, you can go for the normal food containers, offering you greater choices instead of hunting from an out-and-out lunch box container options.
+For bulky salads, you can go for the normal food containers, offering you greater choices instead of hunting from out-and-out lunch box container options.
 You can also use multiple containers as another option.

 Choosing the right material

 You can opt for any of the above-mentioned options; what is more important is making the right choice of material for your lunch box.
-Glass, stainless steel, lacquerware or wood are varied kinds of materials available for your lunch box, and each one of them has their pros and cons.
+Glass, stainless steel, lacquerware or wood are varied kinds of materials available for your lunch box, and each one of them has its pros and cons.
 Weigh each one carefully before making a choice.

 On a Concluding Note

-Ascertain what type of lunch you prefer before selecting your lunch container; whether you want a compact grain-based lunch or prefer hot foodstuff or would rather eat sandwiches and salads for lunch.
+To ascertain which bento box you should use, first ascertain what type of lunch you prefer before selecting your lunch container; whether you want a compact grain-based lunch or prefer hot foodstuff or would rather eat sandwiches and salads for lunch.
 This will help you to choose your lunch box well.